Ultra-layered perception with brain-inspired information processing for vehicle collision avoidance

 The primary objective of this project is to develop a trustworthy vehicle collision detection system inspired by animals’ visual brain via trans-institutional collaboration.
 Processing multiple modalities sensor data inputs, such as vision and thermal maps with innovative visual brain-inspired algorithms, the project will embrace multidisciplinary and cross-continental academia and industry cooperation in the field of bio-inspired visual neural systems via neural physiological experiments, software simulation, hardware realisation and system integration.
 The innovative brain-inspired collision detection system has the advantages of low-cost spatial-temporal and parallel computing capacity of visual neural systems and can be realised in chips specifically for collision detection, both in normal and in complex and/or in extreme environments.

-This project will bring together world-class research teams and European SMEs each with specialised expertise:
+This project brings together 18 world-class research teams and European SMEs each with specialised expertise:

 - invertebrate visual neuroscientists (UNEW and UBA on the locust and crab),